Last Updated: May 19, 2026

 Average Size & Lifespan

 Demon eartheaters typically reach 8-10 inches (20-25 cm) in home aquariums.
-Growth is moderate, and it can take two or more years for them to reach full adult size.
-They’re not fast growers compared to some cichlids, which actually works in their favor since it means they can be raised in moderate-sized tanks before needing their permanent large setup.
+Growth is moderate, and it takes two or more years for them to reach full adult size.
+That slow growth rate actually works in their favor when you’re housing juveniles, since smaller fish can start in a less massive tank before graduating to their permanent large setup.

-Lifespan is typically 8-10 years with proper care, though some well-maintained specimens live longer.
+Lifespan is typically 8-10 years with proper care.
 Water quality is the single biggest factor in longevity.
-This species is unforgiving of neglected maintenance, and chronic exposure to elevated nitrates shortens their lives significantly.
+This species is unforgiving of chronic neglect, and elevated nitrates shorten their lives significantly while also triggering HITH before age becomes a factor.

 Care Guide